Anas-MG/ROS_SLAM_bot/README.md

 <img src="https://user-images.githubusercontent.com/49666154/145665077-49dca7bd-78b3-4274-acd1-1f0f2671fb93.jpg" width="500px" >

 ## Setting Arduino With ROS
-##### my goal here is getting commands from the Raspberry Pi to the Arduino to move the motor.
+##### The goal here is getting commands from the Raspberry Pi to the Arduino to move the motor.
 ##### Firstly I needed to Install rosserial, a ROS module that enables Arduino-ROS communication, on both the Raspberry Pi and the Arduino to achieve that.
 - ##### On Arduino IDE, I installed the rosserial library.
 I found it the easiest to do it from the IDE itself by searching for 'rosserial' in the Library Manager and install it.
 - ##### On the Rasbperry pi: